-- A. The equity instruments of the Group that are exposed to price risks are those financial assets held at fair value through profit and loss.
-To manage the price risk of equity instruments, the Group diversifies its investment portfolio in a manner that is based on the limits set by the Group. - B. The Group invests primarily in equity instruments issued by domestic companies.
+A. The Company's equity instruments exposed to the price risk are such financial assets held at fair value through profit & loss.
+To manage the price risk of investment in equity instruments, the Company conducts investment exactly within the limit set by the Company.

+B. The Company invests primarily in equity instruments issued by domestic companies.
 The price of such equity instrument is subject to the uncertainty of the future value of investment target.
 In case the price of the said equity instrument rises or drops by 10% while the other factors remain unchanged, the after-tax net profit for 2021 and 2020 due to the profit or loss of the equity instrument measured from fair value through profit and loss will increase or decrease by NT\$2,673 and NT\$3,246 respectively.